10 of the Most Common DUI Defenses

 4. The Police Officer Didn't Conduct a Proper 15-Minute Observation Period

 California DUI law mandates that before an officer gives you a "breath test," he/she must continuously observe you for fifteen minutes.
 During this time, you are not supposed to eat, drink, vomit, belch, burp or smoke, as doing so may affect the results of your test.
-The reason this is so important is because if you do any of these things.and alcohol moves from your stomach to your mouth.your blood alcohol content (BAC) might be inaccurately high.
+The reason this is so important is that if you do any of these things, and alcohol moves from your stomach to your mouth, your blood alcohol content (BAC) might be inaccurately high.

 A seasoned DUI defense attorney knows how to discredit the officer's 15-minute observation period.
 Most officers conduct this observation period when they're completing paperwork and/or while they set up the breath test machine.
 An improper 15-minute observation period also enhances the argument that the officer wasn't following proper procedures while conducting the entire driving under the influence investigation.